Public Charge Rule Explained

 Public charge has always been one of the grounds of inadmissibility for new immigrants.
 If an individual is inadmissible, admission to the United States or adjustment of status is not granted.
 All family-based applications were subject to these grounds, but other categories were exempt.
 In the past, the U.S. government defined a public charge as a person who is “primarily dependent on the government for subsistence,” as demonstrated by either (1) the receipt of public cash assistance for income maintenance or (2) institutionalization for long-term care at government expense.
-That definition has changed.
+Effective February 24, 2020, that definition changed.

 U.S. Citizenship and Immigration Services (USCIS) will now make a determination if you will likely become a public charge at any time in the future based on certain criteria.
 When making a determination if you are more likely than not to become a public charge at any time in future, a USCIS officer will look at the following set of factors:

 In order to obtain this background information, USCIS requires most applicants to file Form I-944, Declaration of Self-Sufficiency, and Form I-864, Affidavit of Support, with your adjustment of status package.
 The officer will evaluate all the factors above and make a decision based on the “totality of the circumstances.”
 That means that positive factors will be considered together with negative factors.

 Coronavirus is Not a Public Charge Factor